Volunteer

 We help asylum seekers and refugees access laptops.
 We have volunteers who coordinate the service, repair donated laptops, offer administrative support and distribute laptops to our clients.

-Advocacy and Campaigning
+Advocacy and Comms

 We advocate for the rights of asylum seekers, refugees and vulnerable migrants.
 We have a team of volunteers who help with event organising, campaigning, social media and research skills.